EORM Xoljoc Handwashing Station Project – Guatemala

 The school consists of a “Consejo Educativo” or educative committee that oversees maintenance and assists teachers with coordinating general festivities throughout the year.

 The arrival of the Healthy Schools program to EORM Xoljoc was well received by students and parents.
 The parents did not hesitate to provide their children with basic hygiene utensils when they were asked to, because they understand that healthy habits will be carried for life.

 The school has a kitchen and an additional solid block classroom.
 There are 3 cinder-block latrines.

 However, the school has only one water source, known as a “pila”.
 It is insufficient for the needs of the children for drinking water, teeth brushing, and handwashing.

 This project is to build a handwashing station with 8 to 10 faucets.
-This will alleviate clustering of children and facilitate the implementation of a washing schedule among classrooms.
+This will alleviate the clustering of children and facilitate the implementation of a washing schedule among classrooms.